 Tips for Communicating with Students

-There are so many things out of our control right now, but one thing you can control is communication with your students.
+There are so many things out of our control on any given day, but one thing you can control is communication with your students.
 It’s natural to want to shield kids from fear, but kids are affected by what is happening around them whether we acknowledge it or not, and not acknowledging it can cause more harm than good.

 - Be honest and direct.
-Students of all ages will notice and be impacted by any changes within the school or virtual-learning environment.
+Students of all ages will notice and be impacted by any changes within the school.

 Be honest and clear about: